Code-Institute-Submissions/rock-paper-scissors-22/README.md

     ![Win](https://github.com/anluke/rock-paper-scissors/blob/main/assets/images/readme_snips/win.png?raw=true)

-    - In the chance that the player wins the round, the winning hand will turn **green** and slightly increase in size while losing hand will turn **red** and slightly scale down.
+    - In the chance that the player wins the round, the winning hand will turn **green** and slightly increase in size while the losing hand will turn **red** and slightly scale down.

     - This event will only last for 1 second.
-I thought about making the effect look longer but it would interfere with fast paced game.
+I thought about making the effect look longer but it would interfere with fast-paced game.

-    - Win event will also increment user's score by **1** and color change follows in the same manner for both the user and the computer.
+    - Win event will also increment the user's score by **1** and color change follows in the same manner for both the user and the computer.

-    - There is also an announcement section that tells us who won the current round and elements chosen.
-In this case it was Rock that beat Scissors.
+    - There is also an announcement section that tells us who won the current round and the elements chosen.
+In this case, it was Rock that beat Scissors.

     <br>